READ MORE ON TRAVEL GUIDE FOR KENYA

 EAST AFRICA SAFARI BOOKING & TOUR HOLIDAY IDEA KENYA

-When visiting Kenya, we recommend combining your safari to Masai Mara for the wildebeest migration, Amboseli, Samburu or Laikipia - Lewa, Nakuru and Naivasha - Great Rift Valley Lakes.
-You can also day trek or climb the 2nd highest mountain in Africa - Mount Kenya.
+When visiting Kenya, we recommend combining your safari to Masai Mara for the wildebeest migration, Amboseli, Samburu or Laikipia - Lewa, Nakuru, Elementaita, and Naivasha - Great Rift Valley Lakes.
+You can also climb the 2nd highest mountain in Africa: Mount Kenya.

 TRAVEL PLANNING GUIDE FOR KENYA